seutje/ratrace/README.md

 # RatRace

-RatRace is a Vite + React + TypeScript city simulation with a deterministic fixed-step engine, a canvas world renderer, and React-driven HUD and inspector panels.
+RatRace is a city simulation with a deterministic fixed-step engine, a canvas world renderer, and HUD with inspector panels.

 ## Setup